When you buy that box of chocolates on Valentine’s Day, you’re showing more than your love for your sweetheart—you’re boosting the U.S. economy.

 The amount of money Americans are expected to spend this Valentine’s Day.

-The total cost of shipments for firms producing chocolate and cocoa products.
+The total cost of shipments for firms producing chocolate and cocoa products in 2011.

 The amount of money Americans are expected to spend on diamonds, gold and silver this Valentine’s Day.